PS4 Database Is Corrupted [CE-34054-6] | Total Fix By Experts

 It happens sometimes while you’re playing your favorite game on PS4 that the database suddenly becomes corrupted.
+The latest version of PS4 system software refers to this error with code number CE-34054-6.
 When that happens, the game will freeze or stop working and you’ll the message: “The database is corrupted.
-The PS4 will restart.” as seen below:
+The PS4 will restart.
+(CE-34054-6)” as seen below:

 Once you get that message, it means it’s the time to rebuild PS4 database to fix this error.

 Let’s first understand what PS4 database is, and how it becomes corrupted.

 The PS4 database is an organized collection of data.
 More specifically, the PS4 database is an electronic system that allows data to be easily accessed, manipulated and updated.